-- On a daily basis, teachers or aides are to log on to the ChildPlus Attendance App. - Parents, or designated adults, are to sign-in and sign-out daily for each child. - At the end of each day, teachers are to review the following: - o Make sure all signed-in children are signed-out. - Enter children absences.
+- On a daily basis, teachers or aides are to log on to the ChildPlus Attendance App. - Parents, or designated adults, are to sign-in and sign-out daily for each student. - At the end of each day, teachers are to review the following: - Make sure all signed-in students are signed-out. - Enter student's absences.
 Use "unexcused" if you do not know the reason.
 Once you find out the reason, go back, change it to "excused" absence, and select the reason for absence.

-Note: Since the ChildPlus Attendance App replaced the nutrition sign-in and sign-out sheet, teachers are to email or print the report "2037-Attendance App Signature" for the lead food service assistant at the school cafeteria with your meal count.
+ChildPlus Attendance App is the nutrition sign-in and sign-out sheet, teachers are to email or print the report "2037-Attendance App Signature" for the lead food service assistant at the school cafeteria with your meal count.